tarunsachdeva/blog/_posts/2019-05-27-strangely-breaking-habits.markdown

 I'm not sure exactly how to reposition the habit so it can happen more regularly.
 Mornings are tough because those are my deep work sessions that I like to use.
 One way I've seen it work is when I can complete a post right before I leave work.

 Anyways, I'm not sure how this habit will regularize itself again - but one thing is clear - writing everyday at EOD isn't working that well.
-I'm hoping to get this fixed soon, and if anyone has a suggestion, please [slide into DM](www.twitter.com/tarunsachdeva) on Twitter.
+I'm hoping to get this fixed soon.